About Our Services

 EVERYONE is Welcome.

-Two other regularly scheduled services are offered at St. Paul’s Parish on weekdays.
+One other regularly scheduled service is offered at St. Paul’s Parish on weekdays.

-Offered in conjunction with a ladies’ book discussion group which meets following this service, the Daily Office of Morning Prayer on Tuesday mornings is a lay-led devotion.
+Although offered in conjunction with a ladies’ book discussion group which meets following this service, all are welcome.
+The Daily Office of Morning Prayer on Tuesday mornings is a lay-led devotion.
 There is neither music nor sermon at this service.

 Throughout the Christian Year there are special services offered, such as on Christmas Eve or during Holy Week.
 In addition, baptisms, weddings, and funerals are scheduled as need arises.
 Please click the links below for information about marriages and burials at St. Paul’s Parish.